r-transit/tidytransit/README.md

 | 6         |                6 |              7 |              2.84 |          76 |
 | E         |                6 |             23 |             53.01 |          48 |

-### Stop Headways

-List the stops with the shortest headways in the system.
+You can also identify shortest headways by stop.

 ``` r
 nyc_stop_freqs <- nyc %>%